Click-to-scroll-up Image

 NWS Storm Prediction Center Norman OK

-...THERE IS A SLIGHT RISK OF SEVERE THUNDERSTORMS ACROSS PORTIONS OF
+...THERE IS A MODERATE RISK OF SEVERE THUNDERSTORMS IN EASTERN

 ...SUMMARY...